The 2019 Lonestar Contest is Closed to Entries

 The lowest of the three scores from first round judges will be dropped from the final tally.
 This means that although an entrant will receive three critiques, only the top two scores will be used to determine which three finalists go to the editor and agent judges.
 The top two scores will be added then divided to achieve an average score.
 The entries with the top three average scores will advance to the final round.
 In the event of a tie, the third dropped score will be consulted to determine the finalist.

-Editors and agents will judge final round entries.
-Each editor and agent will rank and score the finalists from first through third.
+Editors, agents, and other industry professionals will judge final round entries.
+Each final round judge will rank and score the finalists from first through third.

-If you are unable to successfully complete the ENTRY FORM, please copy the blank entry form below and paste it into an email, fill in the required information and send it to: firstname.lastname@example.org
+If you are unable to successfully complete the ENTRY FORM, please copy the blank entry form and paste it into an email, fill in the required information and send it to firstname.lastname@example.org

 You will receive an email confirmation once both the entry form and payment have been entered into our system.